Sony announce 900 layoffs across Naughty Dog, Guerilla, Insomniac and PlayStation studios worldwide

 And that there will be reductions in various functions across SIE in the UK.

-Any changes will be made following a consultation period, with affected employees told about it today.
+Any changes will be made following a consultation period, with potentially affected employees being told about it today.
 The post also outlines various career support programs and severance benefits, which will vary by region - it doesn't go into details.

 Ryan ends by saying that "while these are challenging times, it is not indicative of a lack of strength of our company, our brand, or our industry".
 That isn't quite the impression given by Sony's movements over the past year: carrying out smaller mass layoffs at various studios, cancelling The Last Of Us Online, and recently lowering their PS5 sales forecasts, which led to Sony's stock price falling by $10 billion.

 Best of luck to everybody affected, and to everybody who doesn't yet know whether they're affected.
 I feel especially bad for Sony London, creators of PSVR games like Blood And Truth, a brace of PSP and PlayStation Move titles and, way back in the day, The Getaway, a GTA clone set in Britain.
 They are or were working on "an online multiplayer game set in a modern day, fantasy London".
-As Hit Points editor and former Edge editor Nathan Brown points out, the Sony London team posted the below on Twitter just a few days ago, celebrating Jim Ryan's approaching retirement.
-You feel like he probably should have mentioned how things were going at the time.
+As Hit Points editor and former Edge editor Nathan Brown points out, the Sony London team posted the below on Twitter just a few days ago, celebrating Jim Ryan's approaching retirement (to be clear, he's not among the layoffs announced today).
+You feel like Ryan probably should have mentioned how things were going at the time.